Protein structure generation via folding diffusion: Method

 \subsection{Modeling and dataset}

-For our reverse (denoising) model $p_\xi(x_t, t)$, we adopt a vanilla bidirectional transformer architecture \citep{vaswani2017attention} with relative positional embeddings as described in \citet{relative-attention-shaw2018self}.
+For our reverse (denoising) model $p_\xi(x_t, t)$, we adopt a vanilla bidirectional transformer architecture \citep{vaswani2017attention} with relative positional embeddings \citep{relative-attention-shaw2018self}.
 Our six-dimensional input is linearly upscaled to the model's embedding dimension ($d=384$).
-To incorporate the timestep $t$ into this model, we generate random Fourier feature embeddings \citep{tancik2020fourier} as done in \citet{song2020score} and add these embeddings to each upscaled input.
+To incorporate the timestep $t$, we generate random Fourier feature embeddings \citep{tancik2020fourier} as done in \citet{song2020score} and add these embeddings to each upscaled input.
 To convert the transformer's final per-position representations to our six outputs, we apply a regression head consisting of a densely connected layer, followed by GELU activation \citep{gelu-hendrycks2016gaussian}, layer normalization, and finally a fully connected layer outputting our six values.
 We train this network with the AdamW optimizer \citep{adamw-loshchilov2018decoupled} over 10,000 epochs, with a learning rate that linearly scales from 0 to $5 \times 10^{-5}$ over 1,000 epochs, and back to 0 over the final 9,000 epochs.
 Validation loss appears to plateau after $\approx$ 1,400 epochs; additional training does not improve validation loss, but appears to lead to a poorer diversity of generated structures.
-We thus take a model checkpoint at 1,484 epochs for all subsequent analyses.
+We thus take a model checkpoint at 1,488 epochs for all subsequent analyses.

-We train our model on the CATH dataset, which provides a ``de-duplicated'' set of proteins spanning a wide range of functions where no two chains share more than 40\% sequence identity over 60\% overlap \citep{sillitoe2015cath}.
+We train our model on the CATH dataset, which provides a ``de-duplicated'' set of protein structural folds spanning a wide range of functions where no two chains share more than 40\% sequence identity over 60\% overlap \citep{sillitoe2015cath}.
 We exclude any chains with fewer than 40 residues.
 Chains longer than 128 residues are randomly cropped to a 128-residue window at each epoch.
-Using a random 80/10/10 training/validation/test split, we have 24,316 training backbones, 3,039 validation backbones, and 3,040 test backbones.
-Expanding this training set is a target for future work.
+A random 80/10/10 training/validation/test split yields 24,316 training backbones, 3,039 validation backbones, and 3,040 test backbones.